Investing in T-bills

 You will need a bank account with one of the three local banks.
 You will also need an individual CDP account with Direct Crediting Services activated.
 This allows payments to be credited directly into your bank account.

 You cannot buy T-bills with a joint CDP account.
-However, you can pay for the application from a joint bank account.
+However, you can pay for the application from a joint bank account via physical visits to the branch.

-You can apply through the banks’ ATMs and internet banking portals.
+You can apply through the banks’ ATMs, internet banking portals and mobile banking apps.
 Application with DBS ends online 1 business day before the auction date at 9pm.
 There are no charges, all application fees are waived.

 To apply for T-bills using cash with DBS